roberreiter/StiebelEltron-heatpump-over-esphome-can-bus/README.md

 You can verify it on your heat-pump's display.
 My esphome-config has a filter included that only accepts values that are > 250 and < 600.

-You can e.g. use this to change the comfort-temperature when there is enough energy-production from my photovoltaic module.
+You can e.g. use this to change the comfort-temperature when there is enough energy-production from your photovoltaic module.
 You can leave the eco-temperature constantly low for generating no warm water at night, when there is no sunlight.

 #